Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/Update-AzSentinelIncident.md

 $ownerObject = @{"AssignedTo" = "John Doe"; "Email" = "johndoe@contoso.com"; "ObjectId" = "f4e959b4-feda-4345-a1e7-16b4af2fc226";"UserPrincipalName" = "johndoe@contoso.com"}
 Update-AzSentinelIncident -ResourceGroupName "myResourceGroup" -WorkspaceName "myWorkspaceName"  -IncidentId a4b586c8-97d8-4cc5-9154-b723c62d26d8 -Owner $ownerObject
 ```
-This example first creates an "*owner object*" which contains the owner information, then the **Update-AzSentinelIncident** cmdlet is used to pass the ownerObject to update the incident. <br/>
+This example first creates an "*owner object*" which contains the owner information, then the **Update-AzSentinelIncident** cmdlet is used to pass the ownerObject to update the incident. <br/><br/>

-Note: you can retrieve the "*ownerObject*" from the Azure Active Directory portal (listed as *ObjectID*), or when using the Azure AD PowerShell module.
+*Note: The owner ObjectId can be found under the user details view under Azure Active Directory.
+If you want to automate the retrieval of the ObjectId through scripting you can leverage the Azure Active Directory PowerShell module, like this: Get-AzureADUser -ObjectId "johndoe@contoso.com".*

 ### Example 3
 ```powershell